marcoyuuu/AI-Search-Algorithms/README.md

 ## Conclusion

 This project successfully implements and compares various search algorithms for AI.
-The custom state space replicates Figure 3.31 and includes professional-grade visualizations that are both displayed on screen and saved for documentation.
-The code is modular, well-documented, and adheres to PEP 8 standards.
+The custom state space (Figure 3.31) with polygon labels has been rigorously constructed and visualized.
+Experiments show that while BFS and DFS are straightforward, UCS and A* provide more optimal solutions by effectively incorporating cost and heuristic information.
+The inclusion of the Missionaries and Cannibals problem further demonstrates practical problem solving using these search strategies.